If the IRS or state government questions your tax deductions or business losses, you may need a copy of your return.

 If you have an efficient record-keeping system, it can make finding information a lot easier.
 The IRS has no particular standards or requirements for how you organize and file material, neither do state taxing authorities; their only concern is that when they want to see a document, you're able to deliver it promptly.

-IRS Publication 552 offers detailed hints and advice on which records to keep, whether they're hard copy or in electronic form.
+IRS Publication 552 offers detailed advice on which records to keep, whether they're hard copy or in electronic form.

 If you use a TurboTax CD or download product, your tax return will be stored on your computer.
 It's a good idea to also print a copy for your records and keep a backup file on an external drive or disc.